Analysis | How Iran Pursues Its Interests Via Proxies and Partners

 1. What’s the root of Iran’s network?

-Iran has been funding and arming militant groups abroad since soon after the 1979 toppling of the monarchy as the nation’s new fundamentalist Shiite Muslim leaders sought to spread their revolutionary mission to the rest of the region.
-The limits of their ability to prevail in open conflict became apparent during the 1980-1988 war with Iraq, whose Sunni leaders provoked the conflict in part out of fear of the influence Iran’s new regime might have over Iraq’s majority Shiite population.
-Though Iran fought Iraq’s better armed, Western-backed forces to a standstill, the economic and human cost to the new Islamic Republic was devastating.
-Iran’s leaders have avoided open warfare ever since, preferring the deniability and lower casualty rates offered by the use of covert operations and proxy forces.
+Iran has been funding and arming militant groups abroad since soon after the 1979 Islamic Revolution as the nation’s new fundamentalist Shiite Muslim leaders sought to spread their mission to the rest of the region.
+The limits of their ability to prevail in open conflict became apparent during the 1980-1988 war that quickly followed with Iraq, from which Soleimani’s Al Quds unit emerged from Iran’s premier military force, the Revolutionary Guard Corp.
+Though Iran fought Iraq’s better armed, Western-backed forces to a standstill, the economic and human cost was devastating.
+Iran’s leaders have avoided open warfare since, preferring the deniability and lower casualty rates offered by the use of covert operations and proxy forces.

 2. Where did the network begin?

 The initial focus of Iran’s militia strategy was in Lebanon, where it backed the Shiite Hezbollah group, formed in 1982 in reaction to Israel’s occupation of the country’s south.
-Soleimani’s unit, the Al Quds branch of Iran’s premier military force, the Revolutionary Guard Corp, emerged from the Iran-Iraq war.
-It was designed, Khamenei said in 1990, to “establish popular Hezbollah cells all over the world.”
+Soleimani’s Al Quds unit was designed, Khamenei said in 1990, to “establish popular Hezbollah cells all over the world.”
 That policy expanded dramatically after the U.S.-led invasion of Iraq in 2003, which brought about 150,000 American troops to Iran’s border, as well as a long-sought opportunity to dominate Iraq -- once part of the Persian Empire based in what is modern-day Iran -- through the country’s newly empowered Shiite majority.
 Under Soleimani’s direction, the Revolutionary Guards began organizing and arming Shiite militias with roadside bombs and other equipment to attack U.S. forces in Iraq, with the goal of driving them out.

 3. What have these proxies done for Iran?

-Iran’s backing of Shiite militias in Iraq has moved into the open since 2014, when the Iraqi government formally endorsed them, under the designation of Popular Mobilization Forces, as a means to fight Islamic State.
-Their firepower and prominence has given Iran leverage to shape Iraqi governments.
+Iran’s backing of Shiite militias in Iraq has moved into the open since 2014, when the Iraqi government formally endorsed them as a means to fight Islamic State, under the umbrella designation of Popular Mobilization Forces.
+Their firepower and prominence have given Iran leverage to shape Iraqi governments.
 Soleimani himself moved from the shadows to appear in images posted on social media on the front lines with the units, as Iran claimed success for defeating Islamic State.
-In Syria, Iran intervened to preserve its only state ally, Bashir Al-Assad, against what began in 2011 as a popular rebellion, mainly among the majority Sunni population.
+In Syria, Iran intervened to preserve its only state ally, Bashir Al-Assad, against what began in 2011 as a popular rebellion, mainly among his country’s majority Sunni population.
 Unwilling to commit large numbers of its own troops, Iran enlisted Hezbollah and militias from Iraq, as well as Shiites from Afghanistan and Pakistan to fight in Syria.
 Though it took Russia’s help, the policy succeeded in saving Assad and securing a land route for Iranian military supplies, from Tehran to Lebanon.
 In Yemen, meanwhile, Iran backed Shiite Houthi rebels against forces supported by Saudi Arabia and the United Arab Emirates in a war that broke out in 2015.
 According to a detailed study of Iranian-backed proxies by the International Institute for Strategic Studies, Iran’s influence in Iraq, Lebanon, Syria and Yemen is now “a new normal,” a concept once unthinkable even for leaders in Tehran.

 4. To what extent does Iran control its allies?